chef/chef-web-docs/chef_master/source/server_high_availability.rst

     0: cs:WFConnection ro:Primary/Unknown ds:UpToDate/DUnknown C r-----
        ns:0 nr:3505480 dw:4938128 dr:672 al:0 bm:290 lo:0 pe:0 ua:0 ap:0 ep:1 wo:f oos:0

 Notice that ``ro`` is now ``ro:Primary/Unknown``.
-The Chef server can now be recovered by entering the following command:
+The Chef Server can now be recovered by entering the following command:

 .. code-block:: bash

    $ chef-server-ctl master-recover

-This will start up the configured services and the Chef server will be master on this host.
+This will start up the configured services and the Chef Server will be master on this host.

-If the original primary can be brought back online, the cluster management script run by Keepalived will try to do a DRBD takeover, based on that host's original primary Chef server master status.
+If the original primary can be brought back online, the cluster management script run by Keepalived will try to do a DRBD takeover, based on that host's original primary Chef Server master status.

 The first thing it will do is attempt to promote itself to DRBD primary, which will fail if the disk has been written to at all while this host was down, and Keepalived will be unable to transition back to the original master.
-This leaves the pair of servers in a good state, with the second back-end box as the DRBD primary Chef server master.
+This leaves the pair of servers in a good state, with the second back-end box as the DRBD primary Chef Server master.

 DRBD on the first back-end server will sync to the second back-end server and will become the clean secondary FQDN.